 Once you and your loved one have decided it's time to transition to senior living, there are several steps you should take to prepare.

 Take the time to research and tour multiple senior living communities in the geographic area you are planning to move to.
-This will help you get a sense of the social environment, dining, amenities, and overall feel of each location.
-It’s best to start researching early on before you have an immediate need to move, since you’ll be able to take your time more with the decision.
+This will help you get a sense of each location's social environment, dining, amenities, and overall feel.
+It's best to start researching early on before you have an immediate need to move since you'll be able to take your time more with the decision.
 When you visit a community, you should get the opportunity to ask their leadership, caregivers, and staff any questions you may have.
-Be observant of the level of cleanliness, friendliness of staff and whether residents seem content in their environment.
+Be observant of the level of cleanliness, friendliness of the staff, and whether residents seem content in their environment.
 When in doubt, trust your intuition.

-When making your decision, be sure to get a clear understanding of each community’s pricing model.
-Some communities will offer true, all-inclusive pricing, which means there is a single monthly fee that covers everything.
-Many others will offer “levels of care pricing,” which is a tier-based program with costs that vary based on the type of care your loved one receives.
+When making your decision, be sure to get a clear understanding of each community's pricing model.
+Some communities will offer true, all-inclusive pricing, meaning a single monthly fee covers everything.
+Many others will offer "levels of care pricing," which is a tier-based program with costs that vary based on the type of care your loved one receives.

 After deciding on a community, it doesn't hurt to get even more familiar with it before moving in.
 If you have time for another visit, use the opportunity to explore the campus, speak with current residents, participate in a community social event, or enjoy a meal in the restaurant.
 Be sure to arrange visits with your community ahead of time, as this will allow them to plan an agenda for while you are there.

 First and foremost, check with your community to see if they offer packing services.
 Getting help with this process will go a long way in smoothing the transition to senior living.
-When packing, prioritize the most important items first, and don’t stress about doing everything right away.
+When packing, prioritize the most important items first, and don't worry about doing everything immediately.
 Creating lists to keep the process organized will save time.
 Start with essential items like toiletries, medications, clothing, bedding, and furniture.
-After the big things are taken care of, move onto smaller items that may still be important but are stuffed away in the garage or attic.
+After the big things are taken care of, move on to smaller items that may still be important but are stuffed away in the garage or attic.
 If you approach packing in a step-by-step manner, without rushing it, the task becomes bar less intimidating.

-Any time you make a move, whether to senior living or somewhere else, there are logistical items that need to be taken care of.
-Make a plan to cancel ongoing services like cable, internet, and utilities that will be provided at your loved one’s new community.
-Contact the postal service to have mail forwarded from their old home to their community address, and have their address updated on credit cards, bank accounts, magazine subscriptions and anywhere else it might be listed.
-Last, but not least, keep a record of all moving expenses as they are tax deductible.
+Any time you move, whether to senior living or somewhere else, logistical items need to be taken care of.
+Make a plan to cancel ongoing services like cable, internet, and utilities that will be provided at your loved one's new community.
+Contact the postal service to have mail forwarded from their old home to their community address, and have their address updated on credit cards, bank accounts, magazine subscriptions, and anywhere else it might be listed.
+Last but not least, keep a record of all moving expenses as they are tax deductible.